Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

       - **Paid Services:** The services offered are available on a paid basis.
       - **Complimentary 7-Day Trial:** Upon user registration, individuals are granted a complimentary 7-day trial period, providing an initial experience without immediate charges.
       - **Subscription Billing:** After the trial period, users will be billed according to the subscription plan they select.
-      - **User Registration and Stripe:** Upon user registration, they are not only established as Stripe customers but are also enrolled in the subscription plan, which includes the 7-day trial.
+      - **User Registration and Stripe:** When users register, they are automatically enrolled as customers in Stripe.
       - **Payment Method Addition:** During the trial period, users have the secure option to add their preferred payment method.

     - **REST API:**